Windower/Lua/addons/shortcuts/readme.md

 None

 ####Changelog:
+v1.9 - 3/20/14  - Changed Shortcuts over to use the resources library.
 v1.8 - 1/6/14   - Fix target selection.
 Interpret the outgoing text as an ability first (instead of combination of ability and target). v1.7 - 12/31/13 - Fixed st targets for shortcuts. v1.6 - 12/12/13 - Fixed "target is nil" bug.